-THE EFFECTIVENESS OF DEVELOPMENT ASSISTANCE is a topic of great public interest.
-Much of the public debate among non-economists takes it for granted that, if the funds were made available, development would follow: Pogge (2005), Singer (2004), and at least some economists agree (Sachs 2005, 2008).
-Others, most notably Easterly (2006), are deeply sceptical, a position that has been forcefully argued at least since Bauer (1971, 1981).
-Few academic economists or political scientists agree with Sachs' views, but there is a wide range of intermediate positions, recently well assembled by Easterly (2008).
-The debate runs the gamut from the macro-can foreign assistance raise growth rates and eliminate poverty?-to the micro-what sorts of projects are likely to be effective?; should aid focus on electricity and roads, or on the provision of schools and clinics or vaccination campaigns?
-In this lecture, I shall be concerned with both the macro and micro kinds of assistance.
-I shall have very little to say about what actually works and what does not; but it is clear from the literature that we do not know.
-Instead, my main concern is with how we should go about finding out whether and how assistance works and with methods for gathering evidence and learning from it in a scientific and cumulative way.
-I am not an econometrician, but I believe that econometric methodology needs to be assessed, not only by methodologists but also by those who are concerned with the substance of the issue.
+The effectiveness of development assis-L tance is a topic of great public interest.
+Much of the public debate among noneconomists takes it for granted that, if the funds were made available, poverty would be eliminated (Thomas Pogge 2005; Peter Singer 2004) and at least some economists agree (Jeffrey D. Sachs 2005, 2008).
+Others, most notably William Easterly (2006, 2009), are deeply skeptical, a position that has been forcefully argued at least since P. T. Bauer (1971, 1981).
+Few academic economists or political scientists agree with Sachs's views, but there is a wide range of intermediate positions, well assembled by Easterly (2008).
+The debate runs the gamut from the macrocan foreign assistance raise growth rates and eliminate poverty?---to the micro---what sorts of projects are likely to be effective?---should aid focus on electricity and roads, or on the provision of schools and clinics or vaccination campaigns?
+Here I shall be concerned with both the macro and micro kinds of assistance.
+I shall have very little to say about what actually works and what does not-but it is clear from the literature that we do not know.
+Instead, my main concern is with how we should go about finding out whether and how assistance works and with methods for gathering evidence and learning from it in a scientific way that has some hope of leading to the progressive accumulation of useful knowledge about development.
+I am not an econometrician, but I believe that econometric methodology needs to be assessed, not only by methodologists, but by those who are concerned with the substance of the issue.
 Only they (we) are in a position to tell when something has gone wrong with the application of econometric methods, not because they are incorrect given their assumptions, but because their assumptions do not apply, or because they are incorrectly conceived for the problem at hand.
 Or at least that is my excuse for meddling in these matters.